paxdotdev/pax/README.md

 You'll notice it looks a lot like HTML, XAML, or JSX.
 You'll also notice it includes a couple of symbols that seem to be defined elsewhere -- a click handler called `self.handle_click` and some rotation value `self.theta`.
 Those values are defined in the Rust struct that Pax attaches to.

 You may also notice that an _expression_ is declared for the rectangle's `rotation`.
-Similar to a spreadsheet formula, the `transform` value of the Rectangle will be computed as a function of its inputs (in this case, `self.theta`).
+Similar to a spreadsheet formula, the `transform` value of the Rectangle will be computed as a function of its inputs (in this case, `self.theta` — vs. a spreadsheet formula which might have an input like `A1`).

 Here's the full example including Rust: